-Basic to any language is the sentence, which expresses a complete thought and consists of a subject and a predicate... but what are the subject and the predicate?
+Basic to any language is the sentence, which expresses a complete thought and consists of a subject and a predicate.

 Basic Parts of Speech

-Once you have a general idea of what basic English grammar rules are in regards to sentence structures, it is also helpful to learn about the parts of speech:
+Once you have a general idea of the basic grammar rules for sentence structures, it is also helpful to learn about the parts of speech:

 Mention needs to be made about other types of words that are considered by some, but not all, to be parts of speech.

-To fully understand what basic grammar rules are, you also need to look at punctuation rules.
+To fully understand basic grammar rules, you also need to look at punctuation rules.